lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 | - participate in the `DP0 Delegate Assemblies`_
 |   -- ask questions, join the breakout discussions
 |   -- volunteer to facilitate a breakout discussion during an assembly
-|   -- volunteer to present the results of your DP0 work in one of the later `DP0 Delegate Assemblies`_
+|   -- present the results of your DP0 work in one of the `DP0 Delegate Assemblies`_
-|   -- propose a long-term group project and run a delegate working group during the breakout hour
+|   -- facilitate a co-working group during the `DP0 Delegate Assemblies`_ breakouts
 |
 | - contribute tutorials to the delegates' `shared repository <https://github.com/rubin-dp0/Contributed-notebooks>`_
 |   -- create a tutorial Jupyter Notebook that uses the DC2 data set